2022 Italian general election: Background

 In the Italian presidential election held in late January 2022, President Mattarella was re-elected, despite having ruled out a second term, after the governing parties asked him to do so when no other candidate was viable.

 The 2022 Russian invasion of Ukraine sent shockwave through the Italian political spectrum: Prime Minister Draghi immediately pledged support for Ukraine and was rapidly joined in this by the Democratic Party and Brothers of Italy (which abandoned its pro-Russian views and adopted an atlanticist line): on 18 March the Chamber of Deputies overwhelmingly approved the sending of military aid to Ukraine, followed by the Senate on 31 March 2022.
 Despite having voted in favour of military aid, the Five Star Movement, the League and Forza Italia later became increasingly critical of support to Ukraine, causing tensions in the majority.

 President Mattarella dissolved the Italian Parliament following Draghi's resignation.

-During summer 2022, rumours arose that M5S might withdraw its support of the national unity government, including allegations that Draghi privately criticized Conte and asked M5S founder Beppe Grillo to replace him.
+During summer 2022, rumours arose that M5S might withdraw its support of the national unity government, including allegations that Draghi privately criticised Conte and asked M5S founder Beppe Grillo to replace him.
 This came amid tension between the M5S and the Draghi government on economic and environmental issues, and the Russo-Ukrainian War, which also caused a split within the M5S.
 In June 2022, Di Maio formed Together for the Future (IpF), which continued to support the Draghi government.

 On 12 July, Draghi stated he would resign if the M5S withdraws its support to the government.
 On 14 July, the M5S eventually revoked the support to the government of national unity regarding a decree concerning economic stimulus to contrast the 2021 energy crisis.
 On the same day, Draghi resigned; his resignation was rejected by Mattarella.
 On 21 July, Draghi resigned again after a new confidence vote in the Senate failed to pass with an absolute majority, following defections of the M5S, the League, and FI.
 Mattarella accepted Draghi's resignation and asked him to remain in place to handle current affairs.

 On the following day, Mattarella officially dissolved the parliament and the snap election was called for 25 September 2022.